Iframes and Process Allocation

 Note: You may see this case referred to as an OOPIF in Chromium source code.
 This stands for Out-of-Process Iframe.

-Iframes + Tabs of Different Origin
+Iframes + Tabs of Different Site

 Let's expand our example and observe some other unique considerations.
 Users often have multiple tabs open at once, even at times to the same application.